 “I believe I was appointed to this.
 I had no say in this at all.
 Someone up high is calling the shots and gave me this job.

 I feel like I am one of them, and I too will be buried here.”

 If one thing’s for certain, I will never forget farmer Joe, and I hope his story is never, ever lost.

 - Jerpoint Park, located two miles from Thomastown, is immersive travel at its best.
-Joe shows visitors around his land and provides detailed historical background to the area.
+Joe shows visitors around his land and provides a detailed historical background to the area.
 Following the tour, his wife Maeve serves up tea and fresh scones with clotted cream and jam in their beautiful family home.

 - Visit the Jerpoint Park website for further details on how to get there, viewing times and more information on this ancient site.

 - Wander through 5,000 years of history in Ireland’s Ancient East.
 I explored the southeast region in conjunction with Ireland Tourism and iAmbassador as part of a campaign to bring the country’s centuries-old history to life.
-Further inspiration and planning for your old adventure back in time can be found on the dedicated Ireland’s Ancient East website.